-When The Cheshire hotel reopens Aug.
+When reopens Aug.
 5 in Richmond Heights, one of the services general manager Harry Lunt hopes to provide might seem to some a contrast to its Old World air: a charging station for electric cars.

 To Lunt, the dichotomy makes sense.
 He and other representatives of Lodging Hospitality Management have been soliciting feedback from people who frequented the hotel in times past.
 They hope to bring a mix of old and new to visitors.

 "'It's the old classic inn, but how do we reinvent it?'"
 Lunt said Wednesday, describing how he and The Cheshire team have approached the project.
-He spoke at The Heights community center during a meeting of the Richmond Heights Chamber of Commerce.
+He spoke at during a meeting of the Richmond Heights Chamber of Commerce.
 Chamber members got an inside look at construction afterward.

 Developers also will look into implementing other sustainable practices such as having unused soap from guest rooms recycled and distributed in developing countries, Lunt said.
 It's a practice that's used at the Moonrise Hotel, where he used to work.

 At the same time, developers will bring back themed suites, the Fox & Hounds Tavern and a large stuffed bear.
 Developers also will keep the European-style Rampant Lion design.
 Guests will be able to see it on the floor of the outdoor pool, for example.